saidinesh5/mongoose-cpp/README.md

 # Mongoose-C++

 Mongoose-C++ is a C++ wrapper around the popular [mongoose](https://github.com/cesanta/mongoose/) lightweight web server.
-This started off as a fork of https://github.com/Gregwar/mongoose-cpp.
-It is now moved to it's own repo, because mongoose-cpp itself is a fork of upstream mongoose - which we now use as vendor/mongoose submodule.
+This started off as a fork of https://github.com/Gregwar/mongoose-cpp , to add support for threading.
+It is now moved to it's own repo, because mongoose-cpp itself is a fork of upstream mongoose - which we now use as vendor/mongoose git submodule.

 # Features